 \subsection{Empirical triaxial orbit superposition method}

-Here we briefly introduce the main steps to create the empirical orbit superposition model: (1) we build a model for the gravitational potential with a few free parameters; (2) given one set of parameters, we use the 6D phase space information of stars in the north hemisphere as initial conditions, calculate their stellar orbits in the gravitational potential; (3) we superpose the stellar orbits with their weights given by the selection function correction, and construct stellar density distribution and velocity distributions from the orbit superposition model; (4) we compare the data and model to calculate the likelihood or $\chi^2$ of each model; (5) we explore in the parameter grid of the gravitational potential, and find the best-fitting models with the maximum likelihood or least $\chi^2$.
+Here we briefly introduce the main steps to create the empirical orbit superposition model: (1) we built a model for the gravitational potential with a few free parameters; (2) given one set of parameters, we used the 6D phase space information of stars in the northern hemisphere as initial conditions, and calculated their stellar orbits in the gravitational potential; (3) we superposed the stellar orbits with their weights given by the selection function correction and constructed stellar density distributions and velocity distributions from the orbit superposition model; (4) we compared the data and model to calculate the likelihood or $\chi^2$ of each model; (5) we explored the parameter grid of the gravitational potential and found the best-fitting models with the maximum likelihood or least $\chi^2$.

-We construct a model of the gravitational potential by including a barred bulge, a thin disk, a thick disk, and a triaxial DM halo with the following density profiles.
+We constructed a model of the gravitational potential by including a barred bulge, a thin disc, a thick disc, and a triaxial DM halo with the following density profiles: